totaking/Docs/en-us/user-interfaces/platon-samurai-EN/_Classic-wallet.md

 ![Image text](image/Wallet_info_input.png)

 3.The wallet is created successfully.
-The page displays the created wallet [Label], [Address], [Public Key], [Signature Scheme], [Private Key], and pay attention to the backup wallet private key and file, as shown in the following figure:
+The page displays the created wallet's [Address], [Public Key], [Signature Scheme], [Private Key], and pay attention to the backup wallet private key and file, as shown in the following figure:

 ![Image text](image/Wallet_success.png)